Introverts often think “activism isn’t for me” because it seems so draining or too full of people.

 I know from conversations with introverts that it’s not for lack of caring about the problems of the world.
 They often tell me they want to do something but aren’t sure what to do.

 You don’t have to push yourself to go to protests.
 I like doing that, sometimes, but it’s not for everyone.
-(Psst, there are behind-the-scenes ways to help the protestors.)
+(Psst, there are behind-the-scenes ways to help.)

 Forget the word “activism” if that helps.
 Call it “expressing your caring” or “solidarity” or behind-the-scenes support, and that tends to open up your options.